 1. Go off-season.

-Going to Disney World during peak touring times is more expensive than off-season times.
-You will not only save at Disney World but the airline prices will probably be much cheaper as well.
+Going to Walt Disney World during peak touring times is more expensive than off-season times.
+You will not only save money at Disney World itself, but the airline prices will probably be much cheaper as well.

 Try to avoid the middle to the end of December (Christmas, New years), April 1 – 15 (Easter, Spring Break), May 20 – 25 (Memorial Weekend), pretty much all of summer but especially July 1 – 5 (4th of July weekend) and November 21 – 29 (Thanksgiving week) as these dates are peak times!

-Try to go mid-January through February, May up to Memorial Weekend, late August through the middle of October and the first two weeks of December as these dates are cheaper.
+Try to go to Walt Disney World in mid-January through February, May up to Memorial Weekend, late August through the middle of October and the first two weeks of December as these dates are cheaper.

 2. Special rates and Promotions.